Ulm pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Ulm?

-On 25 June 2026, Grass is the dominant pollen source in Ulm. hazel, cypress, willow, alder, and birch are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Ulm. cypress are also present but at lower levels. alder, artemisia, birch, hazel, and willow are not currently active.

 When is pollen season in Ulm?